 Many landlords wait until their tenant's lease is up before selling the property.
 While this may seem like the simplest option, it comes with a few risks.
 Market conditions can change quickly, and you may find that your property is worth less than it was when you first leased it out.

 If your tenant is unhappy with the sale, they may deliberately damage the property in order to try and get a bigger payout from you.
 Finally, you will need to notify your tenant each time the property is shown to a prospective buyer, which can be disruptive and inconvenient.
 Overall, it's usually best to sell sooner rather than later to avoid these potential problems.

 4. Sell with the tenant in place

-- Let your tenants know the property is for sale, and explain how showings will be handled and the process for transferring the existing lease and security deposit to a new owner.
+- Let your tenant know that the property is for sale.
+This includes informing them of how showings will be handled and how their security deposit will be transferred to the new owner.

 - Look into a tax-deferred exchange.
 Calculate your potential capital gains tax liability and figure out how a 1031 exchange can be used to buy a replacement property anywhere in the U.S.

 By taking these steps, you'll be in a much better position to sell your rental property quickly and for top dollar.

 How to price your investment property for sale in Pittsburgh